 One group is synchronized with deep sleep and the effects of physical fatigue and the other controls the dream state of rapid eye movement (REM) sleep.
 The group of neurons involved in REM sleep finds it harder to adjust to the new cycle and the two groups become out of sync.

-The older a human is, the more severe are their jet lag symptoms, and the longer they will take to get their body clocks back into synch.
-If a 60 year-old adult travels with a child from San Francisco to London by plane, the child's symptoms will usually be much milder, and he/she will recover faster.
+The older a person is, the more severe their jet lag symptoms generally are and the longer they will take to get their body clocks back into sync.
+A child's symptoms will usually be much milder, and they will recover faster.

 Causes of jet lag

-However, jet lag has to have an east-west or west-east movement for jet lag to occur.
-Flying from Chicago to Santiago, Chile will not cause jet lag because it is only straight down, while a trip from London to Tokyo by plane will.
-Even a flight from the eastern coast of the USA to its western coast will cause jet lag.
+However, for jet lag to occur, there has to be an east-west or west-east movement.
+Flying from Chicago to Santiago, Chile will not cause jet lag because it is directly south, no time zones are crossed.
+But, even a flight from the eastern coast of the United States to its western coast can cause jet lag.

 Jet lag does not usually occur if the individual crossed just one or two time zones.

 Experts say that there is a link between environmental levels of oxygen and susceptibility to jet lag.
-An airplane's cabin air pressure is much lower than it is at sea level, meaning that the amount of oxygen reaching the brain may be lower when most people are flying.
-This may make us slightly lethargic, resulting in a higher risk of more severe jet lag symptoms.
-If the flyer has an underlying medical condition, such as anemia or heart disease, having less oxygen may worsen jet lag symptoms even more.
-In all these cases jet lag will only occur if the flyer travels across at least two time zones (probably at least 3 time zones).
+An airplane's cabin air pressure is much lower than it is at sea level, meaning that the amount of oxygen reaching the brain may be reduced when people are flying.
+This can make us slightly lethargic, resulting in a higher risk of more severe jet lag symptoms.

 Which direction of travel is worse for jet lag?